Learn, practise and remember the word "Respiratory" with flashcards, spelling bee and vocabulary quizzes

 "The respiratory system includes the nose, mouth, trachea, bronchi, and lungs."

-Detailed Meaning of Respiratory
+Meaning and Usage of Respiratory

 In a medical or physiological context, "respiratory" refers to the systems, organs, and functions associated with breathing, such as the lungs, bronchial passages, and the diaphragm.
 Respiratory diseases are those that affect these organs and can disrupt the normal flow of air and gas exchange, such as asthma, pneumonia, or chronic obstructive pulmonary disease (COPD).
 Additionally, "respiratory" can describe medical procedures, treatments, or therapies aimed at improving or maintaining the health and function of the respiratory system.
 Overall, this term underscores the critical role of breathing and the respiratory system in sustaining life and maintaining the body's oxygen balance.

-Example Sentences for Respiratory
+Example Sentences Using Respiratory

 1. The respiratory system is responsible for breathing and gas exchange.